pratayyy/Forkify/README.md

 Forkify Project

-Recipe application with custom recipe upload.
+Forkify is a JavaScript application that interacts with the forkify-API to fetch, add custom recipe and display food recipe(s).